You will know the truth and the truth will set you free

 Although the human spirits of the Scripturally born again departed and the angels are on the same level before the throne of God in heaven, humans spirits will remain disembodied until the resurrection of the dead in Christ.
-At that moment “[Jesus] will descend from heaven with a shout, [not as an archangel but] with the voice of an archangel, with the trumpet of God, (Rev. 11:15; 10:7.)
+At that moment, “[Jesus] will descend from heaven with a shout, [not as an archangel but] with the voice of an archangel, and with the [seventh and last] trumpet of God, (Rev. 11:15; 10:7.)
 Jesus will descend physically/spiritually in His glorified body, (Col. 2:9,) in “flaming fire” and with great power — accompanied by innumerable companies of angels.
-And those who have departed this life in Christ will be [physically] raised imperishable.
-Then, in the twinkling of an eye, the physically alive in Christ shall be transformed, [into physical/spiritual beings, resembling Christ’s glorified, resurrected body, Jn.
-20:26-27], and they shall be caught up with the resurrected saints to meet the Lord in the air,” (1 Cor.
+And those who have departed this life in Christ “will be raised imperishable.”
+Then, “in the twinkling of an eye,” the physically alive in Christ will be transformed into physical/spiritual, immortal beings, resembling Christ’s glorified, resurrected body, (Jn.
+20:26-27.)
+Then, they will “be caught up with the resurrected saints to meet the Lord in the air,” (1 Cor.
 15:51-53; 1 Ths.
 4:17.)
-The M.H.
-Commentary explains, “[Jesus] will descend [physically] with great pomp and power — with the shout of a [conquering] King, and in the power and authority of Almighty God, accompanied with innumerable companies of angels [under command of Jesus’ combat general Michael, the archangel.]”